-- 1) An agent or sales representative who does not have an appointment to act from a person must not - a) Act as an agent or sales representative for the person; or - b) Represent that the agent or sales representative is acting on behalf of the person. - 2) An agent or sales representative must obtain the written agreement of the client that the agent or sales representative agreed to act for in an appointment to act before any change is made to the appointment to act.
+- An agent or sales representative who does not have an appointment to act from a person must not - - a) act as an agent or sales representative for the person; or - b) represent that the agent or sales representative is acting for the person. - Any change made to the appointment to act must be in writing and may be made by way of amendment to the original document that appointed the agent or sales representative.